-- 1. Registration to vote in this state. - 1.
-An Arizona driver's license. - 1.
-Arizona motor vehicle registration. - 1.
-Employment history in Arizona. - 1.
-Transfer of major banking services to Arizona. - 1.
-Change of permanent address on all pertinent records. - 1.
-Other materials of whatever kind or source relevant to domicile or residency status. - B. A person who, while using educational assistance under 38 United States Code chapter 30 or 33, enrolls in a university under the jurisdiction of the Arizona Board of Regents or a community college under the jurisdiction of a community college district governing board within three (3) years after the veteran's discharge from active duty service of ninety (90) or more days or within three (3) years after the service member's death in the line of duty following a period of active duty service of ninety (90) or more days or who remains continuously enrolled beyond the three-year period following the discharge of the veteran or the service member's death shall be granted immediate classification as an in-state student and does not lose in-state student classification if the person has demonstrated objective evidence of intent to be a resident of this state that, for the purposes of this section, includes at least one of the following: - 1.
-Registration to vote in this state. - 1.
-An Arizona driver's license. - 1.
-Arizona motor vehicle registration. - 1.
-Employment history in Arizona. - 1.
-Transfer of major banking services to Arizona. - 1.
-Change of permanent address on all pertinent records. - 1.
-Other materials of whatever kind or source relevant to domicile or residency status. - I. A person who is a member of an Indian tribe recognized by the United States Department of the Interior whose reservation land lies in this state and extends into another state and who is a resident of the reservation is entitled to classification as an in-state student. - J. A person who has participated in the AmeriCorps program or the Volunteers in Service to America program for at least one year in this state is entitled to classification as an in-state student.
+- 1. Registration to vote in this state. - 2.
+An Arizona driver license. - 3.
+Arizona motor vehicle registration. - 4.
+Employment history in Arizona. - 5.
+Transfer of major banking services to Arizona. - 6.
+Change of permanent address on all pertinent records. - 7.
+Other materials of whatever kind or source relevant to domicile or residency status. - H. A person who meets any of the requirements prescribed in subsection K of this section shall be granted immediate classification as an in-state student and does not lose instate student classification if the person has demonstrated objective evidence of intent to be a resident of this state that, for the purposes of this section, includes at least one of the following: - 1.
+Registration to vote in this state. - 2.
+An Arizona driver license. - 3.
+Arizona motor vehicle registration. - 4.
+Employment history in Arizona. - 5.
+Transfer of major banking services to Arizona. - 6.
+Change of permanent address on all pertinent records - 7.
+Other materials of whatever kind or source relevant to domicile or residency status. - I. A person who is a member of an Indian tribe recognized by the United States department of the interior whose reservation land lies in this state and extends into another state and who is a resident of the reservation is entitled to classification as an in-state student. - J. A person who has participated in the AmeriCorps program or the volunteers in service to America program for at least one year in this state is entitled to classification as an in-state student. - K. A person who meets any of the following requirements is entitled to immediate classification as an in-state student if that person has demonstrated objective evidence of intent to be a resident of this state as prescribed in subsection H of this section: - The person is a veteran as defined in title 38 of the United States Code who, while using educational assistance under 38 United States Code chapter 30, 31, 33 or 35, enrolls in a university under the jurisdiction of the Arizona board of regents or a community college under the jurisdiction of a community college district governing board after the veteran's discharge from active duty service of ninety or more days. - 2.
+The person does not meet the requirements prescribed in paragraph 3 or 4 of this subsection and, while using educational assistance under 38 United States

-Admission Requirements
+Admission